One Google Hiring Policy Startups Should Avoid

 - Managed teams for the last 7 years.

 There are many criteria you might consider for hiring a sales person, but their college GPA has to be one of the least useful indicators of future success.
-I think there is a temptation to mimic the policies of successful companies, but not every policy actually contributes to success.
+I think there is a temptation to mimic the hiring policy of a successful company, but not everything they do actually contributes to success.